CLiMBlab-Stanford/CLiMBlab-Stanford.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Wolcome to the Laboratory of Computation and Lnaguage in the Mind and Brain (CLiMB Lab).
+## Welcome to the Laboratory of Computation and Lnaguage in the Mind and Brain (CLiMB Lab).

 Intro message here in md format (_pages/about.md)

-Maybe put a Bio-X or lab's photo on the right
+Maybe put a lab photo on the right

 ---

 ## contact
 Cory Shain, PhD
-<i class="fa fa-envelope"></i> cory.shain (at) gmail.com
+<i class="fa fa-envelope"></i> cory.shain (at) stanford.edu

 Assistant Professor of Linguistics